-If staff suspect that any student in their care may be a victim of abuse, or is at risk of abuse or other form of harm, they should not try to investigate, and inform the Designated Safeguarding Lead (DSL) about their concerns as soon as possible.
+If staff suspect that any student in their care may be a victim of abuse, or is at risk of abuse or other form of harm, they should not try to investigate, and inform the Designated Safeguarding Leads (DSL) Sarah Harley / David Sheehan about their concerns as soon as possible.

 Staff must disclose any concerns they have about the possibility of a student being abused or placing themselves at risk.
-It is better to share these concerns, which may later prove to be unfounded, than to hold onto information that may have helped protect a student from actual harm.
+It is better to share these concerns, which may later prove to be unfounded, then to hold onto information that may have helped protect a student from actual harm.
 In many cases a student will not make a direct disclosure, but staff will be concerned because of a physical or emotional indicator.
-In these circumstances staff should still use the record of concern form at appendix 1 and the body map at appendix 2 (if appropriate), to make a report to the Designated Safeguarding Lead.
+In these circumstances staff should still use CPOMS to record this.